SwedbankPay/swedbank-pay-sdk-android/README.md

 ## Onboarding / Quick intro

+After reading this, checkout [SwedbankPays Android SDK documentation][android-sdk-docs] for how to setup the app and more in-depth details.

 To start making payments you need four things:

 1. A Configuration object that describes how to communicate with your backend.
 To get started quickly a default implementation is provided, called MerchantBackendConfiguration.